drapespy/drapespy/README.md

-# 👋 Hey, I'm drapes
+I'm drapes
-## 🖥️ I am a developer and student

 ### ❓Some things about me
 - I am the lead develpoer of Vector Bot Development
 - I bought a website: https://vectordev.xyz (in progress)
-- Fluent in python 🐍 & ruby 💎
-- I play on the minecraft server - mc.hypixel.net (it epic :D)
+- Mi pene pica

 ---